fsprojects/ExcelProvider/README.md

 ExcelProvider
 =============

-The ExcelProvider project contains a type providers for regular expresissions. <a href="http://fsprojects.github.io/ExcelProvider" target="_blank">Documentation available here.</a>
+This library is for the .NET platform implementing a Excel type provider. <a href="http://fsprojects.github.io/ExcelProvider" target="_blank">Documentation available here.</a>

 ## Building